Fuji Mountain Guides

 Dietary Restrictions and Snacks

 Mountain huts on Mt.
-Fuji will only have traditional Japanese food available, such as udon noodles, various rice bowl options, miso soup etc. If you have any dietary constraints such as being vegetarian, you will need to pack your own lunch for Day 1.
-If we are informed in advanced of your dietary needs, our guides can carry vegetarian or vegan curry packs up with them for your dinner.
+Fuji will only have traditional Japanese food available, such as udon noodles, various rice bowl options, miso soup etc. If we are informed in advanced of your dietary needs, our guides can carry vegetarian or vegan curry packs up with them for your dinner.

 You will need snacks for munching on throughout the day.
 Buying snacks at a mountain hut is an option but they are overpriced and infrequent at times.
 We suggest bringing crackers, candy bars, jerky, chips, cookies, trail mix, fruits, energy bars, and hard candies.
 Include some salty snacks to replenish lost salts.